TEF

 Step 02 — Where response is inadequate

 Documented representations to statutory authorities responsible for the relevant compliance domain — based entirely on public records and in furtherance of TEF's registered objects.
-The prior governance letter provides context and evidences good faith process.
+The prior formal governance notice provides context and evidences good faith process.

 Step 03 — Where further warranted